aportelli/LatAnalyze/Readme.md

 For a more customised installation, one first needs to generate the build system by running `./bootstrap.sh` in the root directory.
 Then the library can be built and installed through the usual GNU mantra `./configure <options> && make && make install`.
 Use `./configure --help` to obtain a list of possible options for `./configure`.
 Because Eigen expressions rely a lot on inlining and compiler optimisations it is strongly recommended to set the `CXXFLAGS` variable to `-O3 -march=native -mtune=native`.

 ## History
+#### v3.4
+Additions:
+* `latan-config` utility to easily compile LatAnalyze-based programs
+* Linear and constant models to the 2-point fitter

+Changes:
+* HDF5 is now a compulsory dependency

+Fixes:
+* Variance matrix computation fix.

 #### v3.3
 Additions:
 * Sample plot CL utility.